 Cajon Pass, which separates the San Gabriel Mountains from the San Bernardino Mountains, was once the only gateway negotiable by wagon trains.
 It was here that the Mojave Trail, the Mormon Trail, and the Spanish Trail converged.
-Along this old path traveled history’s Indians, trappers, explorers and scouts on their way to what would become the San Bernardino Valley.
-The first paved highway was built over the pass in 1916 and was upgraded several times until the highway was replaced by I-15 in 1969.
+Along this old path traveled Indians, trappers, explorers, and scouts on their way to what would become the San Bernardino Valley.
+The first paved highway was built over the pass in 1916 and was upgraded several times until I-15 replaced the highway in 1969.

 As you travel down the pass, keep your eyes open for “ghosts” of the old road, including a vintage “Eat” sign peeking from the roadside foliage, crumbling cabins, and pieces of the original pavement.
 Soon, you enter the historic San Bernardino Valley.

-Spanish missionaries were the first to settle in the area in the early 1800’s, building an outpost for other missionaries who traveled the California territory preaching to the Indians.
-The two tribes that inhabited the valley for as many as 4000 years before the Spanish arrived were the Serrano and the Cahullia Indians.
+Spanish missionaries were the first to settle in the area in the early 1800s, building an outpost for other missionaries who traveled the California territory preaching to the Indians.
+The two tribes that inhabited the valley for as many as 4000 years before the Spanish arrived were the Serrano and the Cahuilla Indians.

-In no time at all there were thousands of miners combing the area in search of the precious metal.
-The mining settlement of Belleville, in Holcomb Valley became the largest city in Southern California and almost took the county seat away from San Bernardino.
-Holcomb Valley was the largest gold find in Southern California and to this day, it is said that the main gold “vein” has yet to be discovered.
-Today, the one time prosperous city of Belleville is a ghost town.
+In no time, thousands of miners were combing the area in search of the precious metal.
+The mining settlement of Belleville, in Holcomb Valley, became the largest city in Southern California and almost took the county seat away from San Bernardino.
+Holcomb Valley was the most significant gold find in Southern California, and to this day, it is said that the primary gold “vein” has yet to be discovered.
+Today, the one-time prosperous city of Belleville is a ghost town.

 In 1885, the Santa Fe Railroad completed its line through the Cajon Pass to San Bernardino, with its first depot located in a boxcar.
 Soon, the Union Pacific and the Southern Railroad had also converged on the city, making the town an important trade center.

-With the ease of the railroads, more people settled in the town and by 1900, it was called home to more than 6,000 residents.
-By the early 1900’s farmers had found the rich fertile ground of the valley to be ideal for planting oranges and soon groves of the tropical fruit spread across the landscape from the mountains to the coastal plains.
+With the ease of the railroads, more people settled in the town, and by 1900, it was called home to more than 6,000 residents.
+By the early 1900s, farmers had found the rich fertile ground of the valley ideal for planting oranges, and soon groves of the tropical fruit spread across the landscape from the mountains to the coastal plains.

 By 1910, the population of San Bernardino had doubled to more than 12,000 residents.

-Having been chosen as the headquarters the Santa Fe Railroad’s Pacific Coast Locomotive Works, a grand new depot was completed In 1918.
-Designed in the Mission Revival style, the magnificent structure served as both a passenger transportation center as well as the railroad’s administrative offices.
-The opulent structure, complete with polished tile walls and floors, also included dining areas, a telegraph office and a Western Union office.
+Having been chosen as the headquarters of the Santa Fe Railroad’s Pacific Coast Locomotive Works, a grand new depot was completed In 1918.
+Designed in the Mission Revival style, the magnificent structure served as a passenger transportation center and the railroad’s administrative offices.
+The opulent structure, complete with polished tile walls and floors, included dining areas, a telegraph office, and a Western Union office.

 As San Bernardino continued to grow into the large metropolitan city that it is today, many other treasures from the past were also preserved.
 There were two alignments of the Mother Road through San Bernardino, the latter one now called Business 66.
-Here you can see the first McDonalds Restaurant, which now houses the McDonalds Route 66 Museum at 14th and E Streets.
-Also along this route is the California Theatre of Performing Arts, a landmark since 1928, and the place of Will Rogers’s last performance.
+Here you can see the first Mcdonald’s Restaurant, which now houses the McDonalds Route 66 Museum at 1398 N E Street.
+Also along this route is the California Theatre of Performing Arts, a landmark since 1928 and the place of Will Rogers’s last performance.
 The theatre now displays a mural of Mr. Rogers.

 Along the older alignment, several motels and cafes can be found tucked between the newer buildings, one of which is the Mitla Café at 602 N. Mt.
 Vernon Avenue.
-Established in 1937, this historic restaurant is a family owned business that’s been serving up great Mexican cuisine since the early days of Route 66.
+Established in 1937, this historic restaurant is a family-owned business that has been serving great Mexican cuisine since the early days of Route 66.

 While in the San Bernardino area, you will surely notice the well-known natural landmark of the Arrowhead that sits high on the mountainside.
-Clearly visible long before white settlers came to the area; the phenomenon was created by the natural uplifting of the soil and can be seen from as far away as 30 miles on a clear day.
+Visible long before white settlers came to the area, the phenomenon was created by the natural uplifting of the soil and can be seen from as far away as 30 miles on a clear day.
 Many legends surround the Arrowhead, but the most popular is an Indian story that the Great Spirit created the arrow to guide them to where they were to live.
-The Arrowhead, measuring 1,360 feet long and 450 feet wide was once believed to be man-made, so perfect are its proportions.
+The Arrowhead, measuring 1,360 feet long and 450 feet wide, was once believed to be man-made, so perfect are its proportions.